mavlink/mavlink-devguide/en/services/gimbal_v2.md

 #### Component IDs

-Multiple component IDs are reserved for gimbal devices: `MAV_COMP_ID_GIMBAL`, `MAV_COMP_ID_GIMBAL2`, `MAV_COMP_ID_GIMBAL3`, `MAV_COMP_ID_GIMBAL4`, `MAV_COMP_ID_GIMBAL5`, `MAV_COMP_ID_GIMBAL6`.
+Multiple component IDs are reserved for MAVLink gimbal devices: `MAV_COMP_ID_GIMBAL`, `MAV_COMP_ID_GIMBAL2`, `MAV_COMP_ID_GIMBAL3`, `MAV_COMP_ID_GIMBAL4`, `MAV_COMP_ID_GIMBAL5`, `MAV_COMP_ID_GIMBAL6`.

+The listed component IDs should be used where possible.
+Ids `0-6` may not be used.
-The listed component IDs should be used where possible (other ids may be used as long as the [MAV_TYPE](../messages/common.md#MAV_TYPE) is correctly set to [MAV_TYPE_GIMBAL](../messages/common.md#MAV_TYPE_GIMBAL)).
+Other ids may be used as long as the [MAV_TYPE](../messages/common.md#MAV_TYPE) is correctly set to [MAV_TYPE_GIMBAL](../messages/common.md#MAV_TYPE_GIMBAL).

 #### Mapping from Gimbal Managers to Gimbal Devices

-Every _Gimbal Manager_ must to publish its associated _Gimbal Device_ (there is a 1:1 relationship) in its [GIMBAL_MANAGER_INFORMATION](#GIMBAL_MANAGER_INFORMATION) message.
+Every _Gimbal Manager_ has a single associated _Gimbal Device_ that it controls (there is a 1:1 relationship).

-A particular MAVLink component can implement multiple gimbal managers (e.g. an autopilot can implement two gimbal managers in order to control two gimbal devices).
+A particular MAVLink component, such as an autopilot, can implement multiple gimbal managers in order to control two or more gimbal devices.

-A gimbal manager can "manage" MAVLink gimbal devices as well as non-MAVLink gimbals such as a gimbal connected with proprietary or custom interface such as PWM or SBUS.
-A non-MAVLink gimbal is signalled and addressed using 1 to 6 as the `gimbal_device_id` instead of the MAVLink component ID.
+The identity of a gimbal device and its associated manager, are represented by a "gimbal device id".
+This id is used to differentiate messages from different gimbal managers, and also to target a particular gimbal in commands/messages sent to the component that is hosting its gimbal manager.

+A _Gimbal Manager_ publishes the id of its associated device in the `gimbal_device_id` field of the [GIMBAL_MANAGER_INFORMATION](#GIMBAL_MANAGER_INFORMATION) message (this same field name is present in all gimbal manager messages so you can identify the source).
+Similarly, commands that can be sent to a gimbal manager include a parameter with label `Gimbal device ID` that indicates the particular gimbal manager (and device).

+- A system that wants to control a _particular_ gimbal device will send messages to the component that has the manager(s), such as an autopilot, specifying the device id of the gimbal to be controlled.
+- A system that wants to control _all_ gimbal devices managed by gimbal managers on a particular component, would send the command/message to that component and set the device id to `0`.

 #### Addressing of Gimbal MAVLink Devices {#gimbal_device_addressing}

-_Gimbal Manager_ commands and messages have a param field to indicate the component ID of the _Gimbal Device_ that they intend to control.

-A system that wants to control a _particular_ gimbal device will send messages to the component that has the manager(s), specifying the particular device to be controlled.

-If all gimbal devices should be controlled (on the component that has the gimbal managers), this param/field can be set to 0 (signalling "all").
+For MAVLink gimbal devices the gimbal device id (`gimbal_device_id`) is the MAVLink [component ID of the gimbal device](#component-ids) controlled by the gimbal manager.

+The gimbal manager processes commands for its associated device, sending appropriate/corresponding _gimbal device commands_ to the MAVLink gimbal device.

 #### Addressing of non-MAVLink gimbal devices {#non_mavlink_gimbal_device_addressing}

-Non-MAVLink gimbal devices are gimbals that don't expose the MAVLink API, but instead are connected to the gimbal manager using some other protocol.
+Non-MAVLink gimbal devices are gimbals that don't expose a MAVLink Gimbal Device (or manager) API, but instead are connected to the gimbal manager using some other protocol.
 For instance, this could be a PWM gimbal connected to an autopilot.

-For these cases, there needs to be a way to address such a gimbal specifically, and a way to send out the `GIMBAL_DEVICE_` messages, so that they can re mapped back to the respective gimbal manager.

-The solution chosen for this case is to use the numbers 1 to 6 as magic numbers for the `gimbal_device_id`.
-This means that the numbers 1 to 6 can't be used as MAVLink component IDs for any components involved as gimbal managers or gimbal devices.

-- A **gimbal manager** advertises that it implements the gimbal device "itself" by setting `gimbal_device_id` to 1 to 6.
-It will also send out the requested gimbal device messages from the same component ID.
-It will set the field in `gimbal_device_id` of [GIMBAL_DEVICE_ATTITUDE_STATUS](#GIMBAL_DEVICE_ATTITUDE_STATUS).

-- A **ground station** addresses a gimbal device by sending commands to the gimbal manager and specifying the `gimbal_device_id` 1 to 6.
+Since the gimbal device is not a MAVLink component, it does not have a unique MAVLink component ID that can be used for the gimbal device id.
+Therefore you either have to make it into a MAVLink component (so it has an id) or assign it a particular non-MAVLink id.

+Autopilots are expected to implement gimbal managers for each attached gimbal and assign each a unique gimbal device id between `1` and `6` (which is why these values can't be used as MAVLink component IDs for gimbal devices).
+This id would then be used in gimbal manager messages sent by the autopilot, and for addressing the particular gimbal in commands.
+The autopilot would directly control attached gimbals in response to gimbal manager commands.
+In addition to sending _gimbal manager messages_ when appropriate, it should also send/stream required _gimbal device messages_, such as [GIMBAL_DEVICE_ATTITUDE_STATUS](#GIMBAL_DEVICE_ATTITUDE_STATUS).

+All other hardware with attached gimbal devices, such as a companion computers, are expected to implement them as separate MAVLink components, with their own MAVLink component ID that can be used for addressing.
+For example, a companion computer with an attached gimbal would appear as two MAVLink components: a companion computer and a gimbal.
+The gimbal component would identify as a type `MAV_TYPE_GIMBAL` and assert that it implements the gimbal manager protocol.
+As with autopilot-attached cameras it would need to respond as a gimbal manager, and also stream required gimbal device messages.

+> **Note** Implementing each attached camera as a separate MAVLink component allows cameras attached to a companion computer to be separately addressed in missions executed on the autopilot.

 ## Implementation and Messages